williamvp10/digital_marketplace_algorand/README.md

 # digital_marketplace

-this is a testiong solution developed as part of the Algorand Developer Bootcamp.
+this is a testing solution developed as part of the Algorand Developer Bootcamp.
 It leverages AlgoKit, a powerful toolset for Algorand blockchain development.
-The digital marketplace you're building is likely to facilitate to create assets, the buying and selling of digital assets or services on the Algorand blockchain.
+The digital marketplace facilitate to create assets, the buying and selling of digital assets or services on the Algorand blockchain.

 This is your workspace root.
 A `workspace` in AlgoKit is an orchestrated collection of standalone projects (backends, smart contracts, frontend apps and etc).